onqtam/onqtam.github.io/_posts/2018-02-12-read-compile-run-loop-a-tiny-repl-for-cpp.md

 ## Restrictions

+There are 2 sources of limitations for [RCRL](https://github.com/onqtam/rcrl):
+- the parser for the ```vars``` sections is imperfect
+- the method itself (shared objects, dynamic allocation of variables, etc.)

 Let's see what C++ constructs/usages are unsupported.
 In ```vars``` sections:

 - nothing else should go here except for variable definitions